 - Park the vehicle and apply the handbrake. - Note: Ensure the correct pivot pins are located to allow deployment of the load to either side or rear as desired, then release and lower side or tailboard to allow the load to be tipped.
-(See pages 18-22 for correct pin configuration before tipping) - Remove Pendant Controller Wanderlead from storage and plug into the socket on the Control Station next to the drivers seat. - Note: The controller can be used whilst seated in the cab or alternatively by standing outside of the vehicle by extending the retractable cable.
-If used outside of the vehicle, stand clear throughout the tipping operation. - Turn Isolation Switch to 'ON' position. - Press the Green 'ON' button above the Wanderlead Socket to energise the system.
+(See pages 18-22 for correct pin configuration before tipping) - Note: The controller can be used whilst seated in the cab or alternatively by standing outside of the vehicle by extending the retractable cable.
+If used outside of the vehicle, stand clear throughout the tipping operation. - Turn Isolation Switch to 'ON' position. - Press the Green 'ON' button above the Wanderlead connector to energise the system.
 The Green warning LED adjacent to the 'ON' button will illuminate to show system is energised. - To Raise the bed, depress the 'RAISE' button on the pendant controller.
 Releasing the button will immediately stop the bed from raising. - To Lower the bed, depress the 'LOWER' button on the pendant controller.
 Releasing the button will immediately stop the bed from lowering.
 Fully lower body until warning sounder ceases. - Depressing the 'RED' button, Emergency Stop Switch, will immediately cease all tipper functions.
 Turning clockwise will reset the switch and pressing the green 'ON' button will re-energise the system.